 Who Is the Marketplace for?

-Health Connector is Massachusetts' Marketplace for health insurance, where you can shop for and buy insurance in person, online, or by phone.
+The Massachusetts Health Connector health insurance Marketplace is where eligible residents can shop for and buy insurance in person, online, or by phone.
 In Massachusetts, the Marketplace is run by the state government.
 The Marketplace, also called an Exchange, is mainly for people who:

 - Don’t have insurance

 - Aren’t included in their spouse’s employer insurance

 - Have pre-existing conditions and may have had trouble getting insurance before

 - Have private insurance but want to look at other options

 - Own a small business